-Section 8 Housing, also referred to as Welfare, provides housing assistance to very low-income families in order to provide safe, sanitary and decent housing opportunities.
+Section 8 Housing, also referred to as the Housing Choice Voucher program, provides housing assistance to very low-income families in order to provide safe, sanitary and decent housing opportunities.
 Through subsidized housing, the program provides rental assistance for many different types of housing, including townhouses, apartments and single-family homes.

-If a family is eligible for a Housing Choice Voucher, housing subsidy is paid directly to a landlord by the Public Housing Agency (PHA) on behalf of the participating family.
+If a family is eligible for a Housing Choice Voucher, the Public Housing Authority (PHA) pays part of a family’s rent directly to the family’s landlord.
 While the program does not pay entire rental amounts, Section 8 assistance can aid families in rising out of poverty by offering more affordable housing opportunities while a family remains eligible for the program.

 What is Section 8?

 Each year, Section 8 Housing provides assistance to millions of very low income families across the United States.
 In fact, over 17 billion dollars in funding is distributed towards the program each year.
-Originally started during the Great Depression period, this subsidy program seeks to increase the production of low income housing and assist qualifying families in rental payments.
+Originally started during the Great Depression period, some goals of the program are to help create more low income housing and to help qualifying families pay their rent.

 Section 8 rentals include, but are not limited to:

 However, not every available property or rental can participate in Section 8.
 Only landlords and properties that have been approved for this program can be rented by Section 8 participants.

 To obtain income-based housing, families must meet several requirements, including family, income, and work requirements.
 If you are thinking about applying for Section 8, it is important for you to look at the eligibility requirements and to learn how the program works and the benefits it can provide.

 If a family is approved to receive a Housing Choice Voucher by a local Public Housing Authority (PHA), this lets the family move into a pre-approved housing location.
 The program will decide how much it will pay for rent and utilities each month.
 Then, the PHA pays that amount directly to the family’s landlord each month.